 Households below and above the thresholds are based on the indicators for which individual households can be assessed.
 Farm and on-reserve households whose housing does not meet either or both of the suitability and adequacy thresholds are counted in the total of households below the thresholds.
-Farm and on-reserve households who live in housing that meets both the suitability and adequacy thresholds are counted in the total of households above the thresholds (even though it is not possible to assess housing affordability for these households and on-reserve households cannot be assessed for housing affordability because the concept is not applicable.
+Farm and on-reserve households who live in housing that meets both the suitability and adequacy thresholds are counted in the total of households.
+Farm and on-reserve households and on-reserve households cannot be assessed for housing affordability because the concept is not applicable.